Federal Application for Approval of Master or Prototype or Volume Submitter Defined Contribution Plans

 Form 4461 (Rev. November 2018)

-We last updated the Application for Approval of Master or Prototype or Volume Submitter Defined Contribution Plans in February 2020, so this is the latest version of Form 4461, fully updated for tax year 2019.
-You can download or print current or past-year PDFs of Form 4461 directly from TaxFormFinder.
+We last updated the Application for Approval of Master or Prototype or Volume Submitter Defined Contribution Plans in February 2020, and the latest form we have available is for tax year 2019.
+This means that we don't yet have the updated form for the current tax year.
+Please check this page regularly, as we will post the updated form as soon as it is released by the Federal Internal Revenue Service.
 You can print other Federal tax forms here.

 Related Federal Other Forms: